Germany girds for gas supply pain, targets $93 billion price relief plan | Headlines

 Germany girds for gas supply pain, targets $93 billion price relief plan

 If adopted, the plan would be paid for by a 200 billion euro relief package Chancellor Olaf Scholz's government announced last month to reduce the impact of energy prices on Europe's largest economy, which experts have estimated needs to cut consumption by a fifth to get through winter and beyond without rationing.
-"Is it perfect?
+The package will be funded through additional loans that will be authorized this year, but the debt will not be included in this year's budget or next year's debt calculations.

 Germany on Monday said it plans to urgently implement a 96 billion euro ($93 billion) plan to ease pressure on consumers from surging gas prices as it was warned that the supply situation heading into winter remained tense even with full reserves.
 Berlin said it supported the commission's proposals to give households and small and medium-sized businesses a one-off payment worth one month's gas bill this year and a mechanism to limit prices from March, and it was working to implement them.